nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ![image](https://user-images.githubusercontent.com/112428353/203174595-19bb7e9c-7a0c-4a4a-93ec-1e5f7feb3a6f.png)

 The chosen motor is the Pololu #4865.
 The required motor torque is 7.291 kg-mm.
-This motor has a max efficiency at 8.6 kg-mm.
+This motor has a max efficiency at 8.6 kg-mm of torque.
+At 7.291 kg-mm of torque, the motor will operate at $\approx$ 90% of it's maximum efficiency.
 This motor choice will allow the torque requirments to be met while simultaneously achieving high efficiency.
 The motor draws 0.28 A. The L298N motor driver supplies 2 A which is more than enough for this motor.

 ## BOM
 | Name of Item   | Description                                                                                 | Used in which subsystem(s) | Part Number | Manufacturer     | Quantity | Price      | Total  |